Skip to main content

 06

-We provide specialized legal assistance to law firms handling INTERPOL cases through consultancy services and/or subcontracted preparation of applications to the CCF.
-Our expertise enable us to offer strategic assistance tailored to the unique needs of your clients.
+We offer specialized legal support for law firms managing INTERPOL Red Notice removal and CCF applications through consultancy services and/or subcontracted preparation of applications to the CCF.

 07

 As a central organization in international law enforcement across 196 member countries, INTERPOL plays a critical role.
 Nonetheless, its influence and methods have prompted discussions, especially regarding the balance between fostering international police cooperation and ensuring robust safeguards to protect individual rights.
-For those involved with INTERPOL, especially concerning its notices, understanding how the organization operates is essential.
+Understanding INTERPOL’s rules is critical when challenging an unjust Red Notice or seeking data deletion from INTERPOL’s files.

 INTERPOL's Legal Framework